cakramediadata2022/cflow/docs/channel-manager/for-pms/rooms.md

 # Rooms

-Menu **Rooms** adalah pusat pengelolaan tipe kamar dan rate plan yang berasal dari PMS.
-Data yang diinputkan di sini akan digunakan untuk proses mapping dengan data yang ada di Channel Manager (CM), sehingga integrasi berjalan lancar dan konsisten.
+The **Rooms** menu is the center for managing room types and rate plans from PMS.
+Data inputted here will be used for the mapping process with data in Channel Manager (CM), so integration runs smoothly and consistently.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';